 Sergei is 9 now and came to the orphanage when his mother died and his father's parental rights were terminated.
 He is an absolutely delightful boy and at the weekend events, he was very popular among the adults and children alike.
 He is fairly small for his age, but very healthy and muscular (Any ailments listed in his official profile were absolutely not evident to us and nothing was noted at his physical exam, which was done while he was here).
 His personality is fabulous and he always had a smile on his face.
 He got along very well with the other children visiting here from Russia and at the American kids at the WMCA summer camp here in southern NH.
 He is very aware of his surroundings and very talkative in Russian, which is the household language in our home.
 Please don't worry about not speaking Russian as the children pick up English very quickly, and any perspective parents will have our phone number to translate when really necessary.

 While he was here, he loved to go swimming and play with our dog Kelly.
 He would go swimming every day if given the chance.
 He also enjoyed riding his bike and playing outside.
 He loves fruit and most of the foods we had here.
-He is very affectionate and really enjoyed horsing around with this old kid (the
+He is very affectionate and really enjoyed horsing around with this old kid (the 41 year old author).

 The only negative that I feel may be a factor is that he was a little more childlike for his age than would be expected.
 That is not to say he behaved badly in any way, just that at age 8 (the age he was when he was here), he seem like a perfect 6 years.
 This may be an indicator of some learning issues from being in the orphanage.

 If you would like to see some pictures of Sergei, please click on the link below, and please note the ever-present smile.
 Once there, if you think you might like to adopt Sergei enter your name, address, phone number, and e-mail address and I will call you, but since my friend does indeed spam from that web site, it could disappear.
 If you think there is even a chance you might be interested, please submit your information and I will send you more solid contact information.
 Responding to this e-mail will send you more solid contact information.
 Responding to this e-mail will not contact me.

 Origins: If there really was a little Russian boy named 'Sergei' needing a kindly American couple to adopt him, he isn't being helped by this message.
 The text contains no contact information, and the link provided for interested parties to visit for more information doesn't work.
 Other than a mention of New Hampshire, nothing in this message identifies its sender.